intersystems-community/webterminal/readme.md

 Visit [project page](http://intersystems-ru.github.io/webterminal) for more details.

 ### Installation
-Download latest version from <a href="http://intersystems-ru.github.io/webterminal/#downloads">project page</a> and import XML file into %SYS namespace.
-Make sure that you have enabled write access to CACHELIB database during installation process.
-Later you can update application by typing "/update" command.
+Download the latest version from <a href="http://intersystems-ru.github.io/webterminal/#downloads">project page</a>
+and import XML file into %SYS namespace.
+Later you can update application only by typing `/update` command.

 ### Usage
 After installation, you will be able to access application at `http://[host]:[port]/terminal/` (slash at the end is required).